CentreForDigitalHumanities/myresearch/docs/using_GraphQLList.md

 ```
 This ensures that the `Book`'s Title and Author are searchable and the we can filter the list of books based on its color (supposing this is a related object in this case).
 For more information on how to write filters, check out the docs for [django-filter](https://django-filter.readthedocs.io/en/stable/index.html).

 Next, we need to add a `book_pages` query to our `BookQuery` object.
-This uses a custom field object, which adds some relevant attributex to a list-like query for pagination.
-The field is called GQLListPaginationConnectionField.
+This uses a custom field object, which adds some relevant attributes to a list-like query for pagination.
+The field is called `GQLListPaginationConnectionField`.
 Add the field to your query object like so:

 ```
     book_pages = GQLListPaginationConnectionField(